 - How can I be sure I have fungal infection?

 What is the cost of treatment?

-The cost of toenail laser treatment is currently £549 for six treatments on both feet and £99 for subsequent treatments for both feet.
-A minimum of 6 treatments is recommended but if your condition is particular severe, more treatments may be required.
+The cost of toenail laser treatment is currently £559 for four treatments on both feet and £99 for subsequent treatments for both feet.
+A minimum of four treatments is recommended but if your condition is particular severe, more treatments may be required.